rancher/docs/content/rancher/v2.x/en/tasks/workloads/add-a-sidecar/_index.md

 weight:
 draft: true
 ---
 A _sidecar_ is a container that extends or enhances the main container in a pod.
+The main container and the sidecar share a pod, and therefore share the same network space and storage.
 You can add sidecars to existing workloads by using the **Add a Sidecar** option.

 1. From the **Global** view, open the project running the workload you want to add a sidecar to.